 Immaculata University, in partnership with affiliated programs, offers the following clinical concentrations:

-According to the Bureau of Labor and Statistics, employment in health services is projected to increase by more than 14% over the next decade, adding almost 20 million jobs within the allied health professions.
+According to the Bureau of Labor and Statistics, employment in the allied health professions is projected to increase by more than 20% over the next decade, faster than the average growth for all occupations.
 After completing one of these programs, you will be prepared to assume positions in hospitals, outpatient clinics, ambulatory surgery centers, physician offices, health departments, the pharmaceutical and medical device industry, or other health care facilities and companies.